KettleWulf/E2E-testing-cypress/README.md

 # 🧪 End-to-End Testing with Cypress – Movie App

-This project demonstrates how to write end-to-end tests using **Cypress** for a fictional movie search application.
+This project demonstrates end-to-end tests using **Cypress** for a fictional movie search application.
 The app fetches and displays mocked movie data from a custom API, allowing users to search for movies and view detailed information.

 ---